Pydantic AI integration

 Add long-term agent memory to Pydantic AI agents

 Pydantic AI agents using Zep gain long-term memory backed by a temporal knowledge graph.
-The zep-pydantic-ai package persists each user turn, injects relevant context into the model prompt using Pydantic AI’s native ProcessHistory capability, and adds an on-demand graph-search tool.
+The zep-pydantic-ai package persists both sides of each conversation turn, injects relevant context into the model prompt using Pydantic AI’s native capabilities, and adds a model-callable graph-search tool.

 Core benefits

-- Graceful degradation: A Zep failure is logged but never crashes the agent run
+ensure_user/ensure_threadcreate resources up front, with a per-user setup hook that fires only on real creation - Graceful degradation: A Zep failure on the turn path is logged but never crashes the agent run

 How it works